 How does data go bad?

 By the time the data makes it to your business, it becomes hard to tell the pristine data from the corrupt.
-It has gone through several hands and processes, getting tampered and unoriginal by the minute.
+It has gone through several hands and processes, getting tampered with and unoriginal by the minute.
 Then, there are click farms that route fraudulent and falsified data into the data ecosystem.
-Businesses fail to understand that having bad data the only thing worse than having no data at all!
+Businesses fail to understand that having bad data is the only thing worse than having no data at all!
 If a company is making its decisions based on bad data, it is all downhill from there.
 The lousy data paints an even uglier picture.

 Also Read: How Data Can Help Sales Force

 It is when data mining services make a grand entry into the picture.